-The average work-study offers are \$3,500 and are typically the maximum amount you can earn during the academic year (increases may be available).
-Both the employer and the work-study program pay your wages, with 30 percent paid by the employer and 70 percent paid from federal or state workstudy funds.
+Average work-study offers are \$3,500 and are typically the maximum amount you can earn during the academic year.
+Increases may be available.
+Both the employer and the work-study program pay your wages, with 30 percent paid by the employer and 70 percent paid from federal or state work-study funds.